 Take a look around our planet today.
-Many of the laws worldwide are placed alongside ideologies and religion that most certainly conflict with other societies.
-Laws are always relative.
-And depending on where the lottery of life drops you onto this Earth on day 1 of your existence, you’re going to be entrenched within a predetermined set of rules that will be enforceable by punishment.
+How many of the world's laws and ideologies conflict with one another?
+Simply due to the subjective nature of effective Governance.
+Furthermore, depending on where the lottery of life drops you onto this Earth on the first day of your existence, you’re going to be entrenched within a predetermined set of rules that will be enforceable by punishment unless you obey.

-Excellent, but you’re a freethinking man.
-So with rational thought and open-mindedness on an issue, perhaps such rules conflict with your own morality?
+Excellent stuff, but you’re a freethinking man, right?
+So with open-mindedness and utilising critical thinking on the issues you encounter each day, perhaps such rules conflict with your own morality?
 What then?
-History has repeatedly shown laws that directly violate a person’s basic human rights time and time again.
-Same-sex marriage laws, slavery laws etc. These laws are a tool for obedience rather than the benefit of the people and arguably set up the precedent to brake the rule of law.
+History has repeatedly shown us previous laws that directly violated a person’s basic human rights based on today's standards.
+(Same-sex marriage laws, slavery laws - To name a few) meaning we can often look back at these decisions as effective tools of obedience rather than to the benefit of the people.
 It was only in 1955 when Rosa Parks found herself arrested for refusing to surrender her seat on the bus to a white person.
 We look back at that incident in utter disgust today, but that might as well have been yesterday in the relative time of human civilisation.

 The founder of Capable Men.

 Currently operating personal projects while he simultaneously attempts to develop the Capable Men platform.
 John served five years in the British army, with a tour of duty in Afghanistan before eventually departing the forces to begin a career in the private security sector.